-We encourage all students to keep non-essential items of value to home - monetary or otherwise - since they cannot be securely stored.
-Students who bring inappropriate items to school, including, but not limited to, toys, trading cards, hats, iPods, CD players, laser pointers, beepers, pagers, and cell phones, will have such items confiscated.
+We encourage all students not to bring non-essential items of value to school - monetary or otherwise - since they cannot be securely stored.
+Students who bring inappropriate items to school, including, but not limited to, toys, hats, iPods, CD players, laser pointers, beepers, pagers, and cell phones, will have such items confiscated.
 The school is not responsible for the loss or theft of any personal items.
-First-time confiscated items will be returned to the student at the end of the school day.
-Repeatedly confiscated items will be released to parents at the front office.
+A parent or guardian must come to the school to retrieve the confiscated items though the school will hold onto any such items for at least one week or longer after it has been taken away.